Generating functions of substitutions: The Fibonacci substitution

 Therefore, since $|R_n|, |S_n|$ and $|T_n|$ are all even, the result follows. \end{proof}

 The great advantage of this description of $C_a(X)$ is that we can get some information about its roots since we can analyze polynomials in greater detail than power series in general.

-It is immediate without any finer theory that $C_a(X) \geq 1$ on $[0,1)$.
+It is immediate from its definition that $C_a(X) \geq 1$ on $[0,1)$, merely because the one-sided infinite word starts with $a$.
 The following are the results obtained by taking increasingly larger supertiles of $R_n$, $S_n$ and $T_n$ and using their generating functions to obtain a better understanding of the roots of $C_a(X)$ on the interval $(-1,0)$.

 \begin{example} Let $n=1$, then

 which gives

 In this case, $C_{a, {S_1}}(X)>0$, $C_{a, {T_1}}(X)>0$ on $(-1,0)$ and $C_{a, {R_1}}(X)>0$ on $(-0.901593,0)$.
 Note that all results are verifiable via Wolfram Alpha/Maple/Mathematica.
 Thus, by Proposition \ref{prop:newtiling}